 The real highlight however was the the rock fortress of Yapahuwa.
-Maybe it feels like a highlight having to hike / climb to the top of the mountain to see the stupa in the heat and wearing long pants (needed for earlier religious site visits).
+Maybe it feels like a highlight having to hike / climb to the top of the mountain to see the stupa in the heat and wearing long pants (needed to cover my legs for earlier religious site visits).
 The climb up to the fortress wasn’t that hard and gave a great view of the local area.
 The gate at the top of the stairs as two tigers guarding it.
-For a brief moment I thought “well that was worth I’m at the top its time to head down”.
-I was wrong.

-Up we climb to the top of the mountain, while it was mostly stone steps there were times of just climbing up rocks.
-Coming down I saw other tourists and even some locals really struggling which made me feel better.
+From here we climbed to the top of the mountain, while it was mostly stone steps there were times of just climbing up rocks.
+Coming down I saw other tourists and even some locals really struggling which made me feel better in my struggles.
 Going up we were the only people at the time.

 The stupa itself is fairly modest but the views were grand and made me appreciate the grand landscape before me.
-The climb was definitely worth it even if it top a while in an air conditioned car to stop sweating bullets 🙂
+The climb was definitely worth it even if it later took a while in an air conditioned car to stop my sweating bullets 🙂

 This left us with a 1.5 hour drive to Anuradhapura location of my hotel for the next two nights the Palm Garden Village which while very beautiful is remote meaning I’m confined to the property in reality and they have very slow to no existent internet coverage.